 Independence Day

-Nigeria’s Independence Day is annually observed on October 1st.
-On this day in 1960, Nigeria was declared independent from British authorities.
+Nigeria observes Independence Day annually on October 1st.
+On this day in 1960, Nigeria gained independence from British authorities.

 Around one-fifth of Africa’s population is Nigerian, making it the largest country on the continent.